alvarop/protox/sync.md

 The remote replies with the original packet, but this time byte 0 is 0x09 and byte 2 is 0x00.
 The quad then replies to that with byte 0 as 0x0a and byte 1 as 0x01.

 They go back an forth incrementing that number.
 The remote increments byte 2 while the quad increments byte 1.
-Once they both reach 0x09, encryption is enabled by writing 0xF to the Code Register I (register 0x1F).
+Once they both reach 0x09, ~~encryption~~ radio CRC is enabled by writing 0xF to the Code Register I (register 0x1F).

 After that the syncing process seems to be complete and the remote starts sending the normal control packet (with byte 0 of 0x20)